tldr-pages/tldr/pages/common/xml-list.md

-# xml-list
+# xml list

-> List a directory as XML.
+> List a directory's contents in XML format.
 > More information: <http://xmlstar.sourceforge.net/docs.php>.

-- List the current directory to an XML file:
+- List the current directory's contents to an XML document:

 `xml list >{{path/to/dir_list.xml}}`

-- List the specified directory to an XML file:
+- List the specified directory's contents to an XML document:

 `xml list {{path/to/directory}} >{{path/to/dir_list.xml}}`

-- Display help for `list` subcommand:
+- Display help for the `list` subcommand:

 `xml list --help`